Why You Should Embrace New Restaurant Technology

 In the restaurant business, inefficiencies equal opportunities.
 When your host spends all of their time manually managing wait lists, they don’t have as much time to connect with the diners that walk through your door.
 When your expo, or wheelman, is only trained in routing food properly, they don’t have the time to help in any other area.

 Ultimately, tech is meant to add to your restaurant and allow you to do more.
-When you can free up positions by having software do the more menial tasks for you, those positions can either work on more important tasks or even be eliminated completely.
+When you can free up positions by having software do the more menial tasks for you, those positions can re-prioritize important tasks.

 When implementing any new product or process, it’s important to develop your criteria for success.
 This way, you can measure progress, focus on the solution, and make any adjustments necessary to ensure you get the most ROI from your expenditure.